believerten/refactoring/README.md

-Exploring Software Refactoring Practices: Diversity,Evolution and External Attributes
+Refactoring Revisited: An Expanded study on Refactoring Practices
 =================================
-This repository hosts the replication package for our research paper, titled "Exploring Software Refactoring Practices: Diversity,Evolution and External Attributes".
+This repository hosts the replication package for our research paper, titled "Refactoring Revisited: An Expanded study on Refactoring Practices".
 It includes the necessary code and datasets to replicate our datasets and further explore the dataset we have compiled and analyzed.

 ## Directory Overview
  1. The content in refactoringInformation.zip includes all the commit information collected in this experiment, including refactoring in commit, commit message, commit date, etc.

  2. The experiment folder contains all experimental data related to the results of this paper.
-      - The data in the alltye folder is the count of refactoring in all projects.
+      - The data in the alltype folder is the count of refactoring in all projects.
 The alltype folder is divided into Apache and Eclipse folders according to different systems.
       - The pattern folder is divided into two categories:Eclipses and Apache.
 Each file stores the refactoring patterns that collected in the refactoring history of each project.
       - The distributionOfPattern folder contains the distribution of various refactoring patterns.
       - The numberOfRefactoringCommitPerMonth folder contains the number of refactoring and regular commit per month in the development process of all projects.